Arthur Maulet: Baltimore Ravens

 The Baltimore Ravens signed Maulet to a one-year contract on July 25, 2023.
 He played in 14 games with three starts as a slot corner and blitzer, recording 37 tackles, five passes defensed, and one interception.

 On March 19, 2024, Maulet signed a two-year contract extension with the Ravens.
 He was placed on injured reserve on August 27 due to a knee injury.
 He was activated on October 22.
 He was placed on injured reserve again on November 30 due to calf and knee injuries.
 Maulet was released by the Ravens on March 12, 2025.

 Houston Texans

 On July 23, 2025, Maulet signed with the Houston Texans.
 He was released on August 26 as part of final roster cuts.

 Detroit Lions

-On October 8, 2025, Maulet signed with the Detroit Lions practice squad.
+On October 8, 2025, Maulet signed with the Detroit Lions' practice squad.
 He was promoted to the active roster on October 20.

-On October 20, 2025, in a 24-9 win against the Tampa Bay Buccaneers, playing in an injury depleted Lions secondary, he took the ball from Buccaneers tight end Cade Otton for his fifth career interception.
+In a Week 7 24-9 win against the Tampa Bay Buccaneers, playing in an injury-depleted Lions secondary, Maulet took the ball from Buccaneers tight end Cade Otton for his fifth career interception.
+He was released by the Lions on November 25.
+On December 9, Maulet was re-signed to the active roster.